 Road trip to the sunflower fields in Brisbane

-Grab your best summer look and high-res camera because the sunflowers have bloomed in South East Queensland.
+Grab your best summer look and high-res camera because the sunflowers bloom every year in South East Queensland.
 The race is on to find these Insta-worthy fields that lie a two-hour drive from Brisbane in the small townships of Nobby and Allora.
 But why drive two hours for just one photo?

 Follow this road trip guide between Brisbane and the Sunflower Trail for a full day exploring the Brisbane region – we guarantee you’ll come home with more than just sunflower pictures.

-The sunflowers will be in bloom from mid January until March, however, the flowers can be incredibly weather dependent.
+The sunflowers will be in bloom from early January until March, however, the flowers can be incredibly weather dependent.
 Check with the local tourism offices before you go to get information on the condition of the sunflower fields.
-The next field is set to bloom in the Allora region in 1-2 weeks.

 Use this Google Map we've created to help guide you.